 If an SHU study abroad program is canceled due to unforeseen circumstances (i.e. natural disasters, war or civil unrest, posting of U.S. State Department Travel Warning, pandemic, etc.), all efforts will be made to recover any funds already expended on your behalf.
 If you are concerned you may not be able to complete your study abroad program, we recommend you purchase travel insurance.

-If you choose to withdraw from a CCIS or an unaffiliated program after the program has started, all SHU fees listed below are non-refundable.
+If you choose to withdraw from an unaffiliated program after the program has started, all SHU fees listed below are non-refundable.
 Each program sets its own refund policies regarding fees paid to them.
 You will also be responsible for any withdrawal penalties assessed by the host program/university.

 You may decide to defer your enrollment to a SHU or SHU affiliated program.
 Your request to defer your enrollment must be made in writing using the Withdrawal/Deferral Notification Statement.
 In your withdrawal notification, please include your reasons for withdrawing from the program, such as finances, time conflict, academic reasons, or illness.